Hypothesis Test for Bounds on the Size of Random Defective Set: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{secDefs} we introduce notations and give basic definitions.
-Section~\ref{secRelatedRes} starts with the exhaustive proposition in the case of zero-error probability and discusses the related results.
-In Section~\ref{secMainResults} we present the main results of this paper: the existence of an algorithm with $O(s^2 \log \frac{1}{\epsilon})$ tests which accepts or rejects $H_0$ with error probability $\le \epsilon$, and the necessity of $\Omega(s\log \frac{1}{\epsilon})$ tests for any algorithm and sufficiently large number of elements.
-Section~\ref{secModul} is devoted to simulations of hypothesis testing problem.
-Finally, Section~\ref{secProofs} contains the proofs of the main results.
+In Section~\ref{secDefs}, we introduce notation and a hypothesis testing model and give some basic definitions and a conventional algorithm used in group testing.
+Section~\ref{secRelatedRes} discusses the most relevant results in more detail.
+We summarize our results in Section~\ref{secMainResults}.
+Section~\ref{secModul} is devoted to simulations of the hypothesis testing problem and comparing different algorithms.
+The detailed proofs of the main results will be given in Section~\ref{secProofs}.
+Finally, we conclude the paper with Section~\ref{secFinal}.